Road Warden Scheme

-As a minimum we would expect those coordinating the works (the Road Warden) to have undertaken the Highway Safety Awareness Training or agreed equivalent.
-The Highway Safety Awareness course is run by DCC and is free of charge.
+As a minimum we would expect those coordinating the works (the Road Warden) to have undertaken the Highway Safety Awareness e-learning module or agreed equivalent.
+The Highway Safety Awareness course is provided by DCC and is free of charge.

-If work is carried out on the live carriageway (open to traffic) then those carrying out the works must have undertaken their SWQR Unit 2 Signing, Lighting and Guarding qualification (or equivalent) at a ratio of 1:2 (one qualified worker to 2 unqualified).
+As a guideline, if work is carried out on the live carriageway (open to traffic) then those carrying out the works must have undertaken their SWQR Unit 2 Signing, Lighting and Guarding qualification (or equivalent) at a ratio of 1:2 (one qualified worker to 2 unqualified).
 This is a two day course.
 DCC will provide free training for 3 representatives per organisation.
 Special consideration will be given to requests that exceed the limit.
 Training requirements, of those involved in works, can be discussed with the local Highway Neighbourhood Officer.